openannotation/annotator/doc/usage.rst

 configuration options they accept in the relevant :doc:`api/index`.

 For example, here are the options accepted by the :func:`annotator.storage.http`
-module: :data:`annotator.storage.HTTPStorage.options`.
+module: :data:`annotator.storage.HttpStorage.options`.
 Let's say we have an `annotator-store server`_ running at ``http://example.com/api``.
 We can configure the :func:`~annotator.storage.http` module to address it like so::